-Statewide smoking laws versus city or county legistation: Many states have statewide smoking laws which, at a minimum, prevent smoking of many types in public places.
-For states that don't and also for those that do, some times, city or county law will trump the state laws meaning that a city government can choose to create smoking laws that are more strict then the state laws.
+Statewide smoking laws versus city or county legislation: Many states have statewide smoking laws which, at a minimum, prevent smoking of many types in public places.
+For states that don't and also for those that do, sometimes, city or county law will trump the state laws meaning that a city government can choose to create smoking laws that are more strict than the state laws.

 What this means for you: Just because you are obeying the state laws doesn't mean you are obeying the city laws.
 It's very important to check with your local government to see if you are operating under the correct laws.

 Department of Health certificates of exemption: In some states, the Department of Health will offer exemption from smoking laws given you pass their standard of revenue distribution.

 What this means for you: Check with your DOH to see if any of these exemptions exist.
 Be sure you are diligent in documenting the percentage of revenue that comes from tobacco.

 Getting your tobacco license: You must have a license to sell tobacco products in your establishment.
 These licenses are offered by state, city or county and usually are good for 12 months.

 What this means for you: You must properly display this license in your venue and make sure it is renewed every year.
 This is a recurring expense in your ledger.

 Proper Ventilation: Many cities will have laws explaining the ventilation you need for an indoor smoking establishment like cigar bars or hookah bars.
 These are usually found in the 'exemptions' section of your city or state's smoking laws.

 What this means for you: If your space is not properly ventilated this could cost a lot of money.
 You could save yourself costs by looking only for spaces with proper ventilation so do this research before you settle on your space.